UAB vs. Liberty NCAA Football Odds, Plays and Insights | October 2, 2021

 Liberty Stats and Trends

-- When Liberty records more than 20.8 points, it is 2-1 against the spread and 3-1 overall.
+- Liberty is 2-1 against the spread and 3-1 overall in games when it records more than 20.8 points.

-- Liberty is 2-1 against the spread and 3-1 overall when the team churns out more than 327.5 yards.
+- When Liberty picks up more than 327.5 yards, the team is 2-1 against the spread and 3-1 overall.

-- This season the Flames have two turnovers, four fewer than the Blazers have takeaways (6).
+- The Flames have turned the ball over two times, four fewer times than the Blazers have forced turnovers (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.